blatchley/CTF_Writeups/2020/NACTF/general/GeneralWriteups.md

 ```

 ## Vegetables 1
+We have to sort an array of vegetables alphabetically, by giving a list of indexes, which the machine will then swap the elements at that and the next index for each number.

 Just connect to endpoint and manually work out the bubble sort solution, and send it.

 ## Vegetables 2
+Same as vegetable 1, but now the list of vegetables is ~200 long.
+Runtime limit of ~15s for local and server computation for the rest of these challenges.

 I manually coded a simple bubblesort algorithm, and each time the algorithm made a swap, i concatenated the swap index onto a solution string.
 Finally i sent that string back to the server once the list was sorted.

 I've lost the file i used for this, may readd later.

 ## Vegetables 3
-We can now only rotate and swap the elements at 0 and 1.
+We can now only rotate the array, (left shift everything onces with wraparound,) and swap the elements at position 0 and 1.

 The first thing to note here is we need some fixed point, so that we don't keep swapping forever.
 I sort the list and save the smallest element, and this will now be our fixed point.
 We now cycle through the list, swapping if the element in index 0 is bigger than the one in index 1, as long as the element in index 1 is NOT the smallest element.